Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Subscribe to our weekly newsletter and stay in the know.

-How to do contactless payment
+How to use contactless payment

 Here’s how to set up and use contactless payment on cards:

 • Activation: Some cards are automatically activated for contactless use, while others may require activation by making a transaction or by opting into the feature through online banking or a phone call to the bank.
+Follow the activation instructions that you receive with your card to ensure you are set up properly.

 • Settings: First ensure that NFC is enabled in your phone’s settings.

-• Setup: Download the payment app (eg. Apple Pay, Google Pay, or Samsung Pay), then follow the in-app instructions to add your debit or credit card information.
+• Set up: Download the payment app (eg, Apple Pay, Google Pay, or Samsung Pay), then follow the in-app instructions to add your debit or credit card information.

 • Use: Unlock your device, and hold it near the payment terminal until the transaction is complete.